sonatype-nexus-community/nexus-repository-p2/docs/P2_USER_DOCUMENTATION.md

 You can set up an P2 proxy repository to access a remote repository location, for example to proxy the Eclipse Oxygen repository at [http://mirror.csclub.uwaterloo.ca/eclipse/eclipse/updates/4.7/](http://mirror.csclub.uwaterloo.ca/eclipse/eclipse/updates/4.7/)

-You'll want to ensure for Eclipse sites that you are not using the link from the Foundation.
-Nexus Repository 2 had code to handle checking each mirror (Eclipse provides this in a mirrors attribute), but this as of yet does not exist for Nexus Repository 3.
-The link provided in these docs is one of many from: [http://www.eclipse.org/downloads/download.php?format=xml&amp;file=/eclipse/updates/4.7/](http://www.eclipse.org/downloads/download.php?format=xml&amp;file=/eclipse/updates/4.7/)

 To proxy a P2 repository, you simply create a new 'p2 (proxy)' as documented in [Repository Management](https://help.sonatype.com/display/NXRM3/Configuration#Configuration-RepositoryManagement) in details.
 Minimal configuration steps are: